alextanhongpin/cheat-sheet/vim.md

-m followed by any characters (a-z) press ` + the character to go to the location press `` to move quickly between bookmarks
+m followed by any characters (a-z) press ` + the character to go to the location press `` to move quickly between bookmarks ctrl + g + j (when editing, this will conveniently go down to the next line, will not create new line) ctrl + o + o (when editing, this will conveniently go down to the next line)
 ```

 ## Autocomplete Brackets